The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cruises: Tom Baker of Cruise Center.

 Best-value ships

-The Norwegian Bliss and her sister ship, Norwegian Joy (the largest ships to sail Alaska’s waters), which set sail from downtown Seattle every Saturday and Sunday from May through September, and the Norwegian Jewel, which cruises Monday to Monday between Vancouver and Seward (a port for Anchorage) on what’s often called the Route of the Glaciers.
-Fares on these ships can be up to 10 percent less than on Holland America, Royal Caribbean, Princess, and Celebrity.
-These ships are especially suited to families with young kids: The onboard atmosphere is casual—there’s no formal dress code—and the ships have well-managed kids’ clubs and a wide variety of entertainment options.
+The Norwegian Encore and her sister ship, Joy.
+These are among the largest ships in Alaska’s waters, and they set sail from downtown Seattle every Saturday and Sunday from May through September.
+The Norwegian Jade and Sun cruise between Vancouver and Seward (a port for Anchorage) on what’s often called the Route of the Glaciers.
+Fares on these ships can be up to 10 percent less than on Holland America, Royal Caribbean, Princess, and Celebrity Cruises.
+These ships are especially suited to families with children of all ages: The onboard atmosphere is casual—there’s no formal dress code—and the ships have well-managed kids’ clubs and a wide variety of entertainment options.

 Best ship for a splurge

-Regent Seven Seas Cruises sails Alaska with its 700-passenger Regent Mariner, which underwent a multi-million-dollar renovation in 2018.
-Mariner offers a lovely country-club-chic atmosphere, sophisticated open-seating dining, a lecture series and enrichment program, and excellent entertainment.
-Rates on this all-suite ship start around $785 per traveler per day, which includes all beverages, meals, shore excursions, and gratuities.
+Regent Seven Seas Cruises sails Alaska with its 740-passenger Regent Explorer, a ship that is consistently rated among the world’s best.
+Explorer has a country-club-chic atmosphere, sophisticated open-seating dining, a lecture series and enrichment program, and excellent entertainment.
+Rates start around $800 per person per day, which includes all meals and beverages, a daily shore excursion, and staff gratuities.

-The 2,800-passenger Celebrity Solstice, which sails from Seattle, and her twin Celebrity Eclipse, which sails from Vancouver.
-Both are stylish ships, with wide-open spaces and glass skylights that fill the public areas with light.
-While the food in the main dining room is average, several of the ship’s smaller specialty restaurants turn out great meals for a modest fee.
-Travelers in the top-category suites get access to their own private restaurant (called Luminae), and all four Celebrity perks (Premium Beverage Package, Prepaid Gratuities, Shipboard credit, and Internet Package) are included for two guests per suite.
+The 2,800-passenger Celebrity Edge, which sails roundtrip from Seattle, is an architectural wonder and the most exciting ship in Alaska right now.
+This stylish ship is known for its wide-open spaces and glass skylights that fill the public areas with light.
+While the food in the main dining room is good, several of the ship’s smaller specialty restaurants turn out great meals for an additional fee.
+Travelers in the top-category suites get access to their own restaurant in a private enclave called the Retreat, as well as upgraded beverage and internet packages.

-Two expedition vessels—the 62-passenger National Geographic Quest and the 100-passenger National Geographic Venture—sail between Alaska’s Inside Passage ports-of-call, visiting many more ports than most big ships can manage.
-First-rate naturalists give lectures onboard between ports, and when the ship is docked, passengers board zodiacs and kayaks to explore their natural surroundings up close.
-Neither vessel is overly plush, and the food is more home-style than gourmet, but the service is very good, and you learn a ton.
-These Alaska cruises are pricey—nearly $1,000 per person per day—because of the unique itinerary and shipboard expertise, but they sell out quickly nonetheless, so book a year in advance.
+Tom’s favorite expedition ship is the 264-passenger Le Soleal by French company Ponant.
+This ship sails Alaska’s stunning Inside Passage, visiting many more ports than big ships can manage.
+First-rate naturalists give lectures onboard, and when the ship is docked, passengers take to zodiacs, canoes, and kayaks to explore their natural surroundings up close.
+The vessel is stylish and the food is French-inspired, with dishes designed by Alain Ducasse.
+These Alaska cruises are pricey—nearly $1,000 per person per day—because of the unique itinerary and shipboard expertise, but they sell out quickly nonetheless, so book well in advance.

 Best ships for families

-Norwegian Cruise Line and Holland America sometimes run seasonal promotions where kids under 18 sail free or at reduced fares.
+Norwegian Cruise Line, Holland America, and Princess sometimes run seasonal promotions where kids under 18 sail free or at reduced fares.
 These sales are limited-time and capacity-controlled, but watch for them, because they can be the best-value sailings in Alaska.
-Keep in mind that Norwegian’s shipboard atmosphere is much more casual than Holland America’s; the latter is more traditional and has a dress code on some nights.
+Keep in mind that Norwegian’s shipboard atmosphere is quite casual, whereas Holland America and Princess are more traditional and have an optional formal dress code on some nights.

 Best ships for a solo traveler